hpc-gridware/go-clusterscheduler/cmd/clusterscheduler-mcp/README.md

 ## Security and Privileges

 Be mindful of the following:
 • The MCP server requires sufficient privileges to run the cluster management commands.
 Test this only in a temporary test installation, like using "make simulate" or "make run" in go-clusterscheduler project to generate a local test cluster which runs in a container.
-• You may restrict write capabilities for safer operation via the `READ_ONLY="true"` environment variable.

 ---